 About Saint Ninian’s

 Saint Ninian’s is a parish church in the north-east of Douglas in the Diocese of Sodor and Man, the oldest Diocese of the Church of England.
 Its patron is the Church Pastoral Aid Society (CPAS).
-The church itself is the second youngest on the Island (All Saints being the youngest).
+The church building is the youngest Church of England church on the Island.
+(Previously All Saints church was the youngest but this has now closed for worship).

 The church was founded and built by a bequest in the will of Henry Bloom Noble which provided both the land and the funds for the building.
 His will directed that steps be taken to ensure that ‘the said church be served by clergymen of Evangelical and Protestant principles’.
 The aim at the time was for it to be the new Cathedral church for the Island but the the Diocese did not want it nor could afford it.
 When it was built it was in the middle of fields with ‘an unencumbered view of the hills.’